-- Improve asset information and knowledge. - Improve integration between AM Plan and LTFP. - Seek additional funding. - Engage the community on desired service levels.
+- Improve asset information and knowledge via revaluation. - Improve integration between AM Plan and LTFP. - Improve the useful life data and spans for building components and materials - Engage the community on desired service levels.

 Questions you may have

 What is this plan about?